bkim346/Flygym/Readme.md

 - **What this is:** A beginner project based on the Flygym tutorial.
 - **What I did:** Ran the simulation, explored the code, and started understanding how physics engines like MuJoCo are used in these models.
-- **Why I did it:** To build a foundation for future work in embodied neural simulations and explore its' feasibility for simulating realistic behavior driven by complex neural inputs.
+- **Why I did it:** To build a foundation for future work in embodied neural simulations and explore its feasibility for simulating realistic behavior driven by complex neural inputs.

 ---